ThaNico/HistoricTimes/README.md

 HistoricTimes is a webapp that displays historic events that happened at a specific time (hour and minute).
 For example end of the WWI hostilities at 11am in 1918.
 Users are free to add historic events (with sources) and they will be displayed after being reviewed by admins.
+The app is available on [https://historic-times.herokuapp.com](https://historic-times.herokuapp.com)

 ![chrome_h1qSBq18zB](https://user-images.githubusercontent.com/9906385/185783895-a7d5de51-5507-4112-a951-74867f58a061.gif)